akosgarai/playground_engine/pkg/shader/README.md

 ### NewShader

 NewShader returns a Shader.
-It's inputs are the filenames of the shaders, and the glwrapper instance.
+Its inputs are the filenames of the shaders, and the glwrapper instance.
 It reads the files and compiles them.
 The shaders are attached to the shader program.

 ### Use